Adobe Acrobat Sign for Microsoft Dynamics Online: User Guide provides instructions on how to use Acrobat Sign for Microsoft Dynamics CRM integration.

 If the Sign in order checkbox is unchecked, the Sign Order column shows a 1 in all rows, indicating a parallel signature flow.

-Editing the recipient values
+Edit the recipient values

 The Message section contains the agreement subject (also used as the agreement name) and global message to the recipients.